kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 <img src="photos/architectural_diagram.png" width="700" height="600">

+## TensorFlow

+[TensorFlow](https://www.tensorflow.org/) is an end-to-end open source platform for machine learning.
+TensorFlow allows developers to create dataflow graphs—structures that describe how data moves through a graph, or a series of processing nodes.
+Each node in the graph represents a mathematical operation, and each connection or edge between nodes is a multidimensional data array, or tensor.

 ## MoveNet

 [MoveNet Model](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection/src/movenet) is the latest pre-trained machine learning library [released](https://blog.tensorflow.org/2021/05/next-generation-pose-detection-with-movenet-and-tensorflowjs.html) by [TensorFlow](https://www.tensorflow.org) team, as part of a larger [Pose Detection](https://github.com/tensorflow/tfjs-models/tree/master/pose-detection) [TensorFlow.js models](https://www.tensorflow.org/js/models) set.
 MoveNet is a convolutional neural network model that runs on RGB images and predicts human joint locations of a single person that runs faster than real-time ([30+ FPS](https://blog.tensorflow.org/2021/05/next-generation-pose-detection-with-movenet-and-tensorflowjs.html)).